Skip to main content

 Varying an existing approval

 If your circumstances change you can apply to add to or vary your existing approval.
-Make the variation applications by the approval due date for the first year the change applies to.
+You must make the variation application by the approval due date for the first year the change applies to.

-You can vary multi-year and single-year approvals.
-You can:
+You can vary multi-year and single-year approvals to:

-• add new projects and new research and development (R&D) activities
+• add new research and development (R&D) activities

-• amend the information you have already given us about an R&D project (before it got general approval)
+• amend the information you have already given us about an R&D project, when you first applied for general approval

 • ask for a variation to the details of a project you got general approval for.

-To add new projects or vary R&D activities in projects you have already created, you will go back into your R&D workspace and choose the appropriate action (add project or edit project) from the “I want to” menu in myIR.
+To vary R&D activities in projects you have already created, you will go back into your R&D workspace and choose the appropriate action (add project or edit project) from the 'I want to' menu in myIR.

 Once you have submitted the information, a new approval request will be generated.